chongtian/ReviewGherkinFeature/README.md

 - Each Gherkin line should begin with a Gherkin keyword, unless this line is part of the Feature section.
 - Each Gherkin scenario should refer to a VSTS Test Case.
 - Each Gherkin scenario should refer to at least one User Story or Bug.
+- Scenario should not have Examples section
+- Scenario Outline should have Examples section

 ## Install
 This extension is not published to VS Code Marketplace.
 Thus, please install from local vsix file.